-It is expected that all Suppliers to the URW Group are reputable, have good financial standing and are sufficiently well-resourced to enable them to comply with the demands of working within centres or construction projects with which the URW Group is involved (whether as contractor, manager or otherwise).
-As part of the procurement process, the URW Group establishes a procurement strategy having assessed the risks associated with that supply or service.
+It is expected that all Suppliers to the URW Group are reputable, have good financial standing and are sufficiently well-resourced to enable them to comply with the demands of working within centres, offices, or construction projects with which the URW Group is involved (whether as contractor, manager or otherwise).
+The URW Group has established a procurement strategy which assesses the risks associated with supplies or services during the procurement process.